varabyte/kotter/README.md

 }
 ```

-You can use `runUntilFinished` for something like a progress bar:
+Here's another example, showing how you can use `runUntilFinished` for something like a progress bar:

 ```kotlin
 const val BAR_LENGTH = 100